gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj.md

 textures and the code that generates `WebGLBuffers` (calls `createBufferInfoFromArrays`) to tell it it's 3 components per UV coordinate.

+### It's assuming the data is homogeneous

-As another example I have no idea if some `f` keywords can have 3 entries and others only 2 in the same file.
+I have no idea if some `f` keywords can have 3 entries and others only 2 in the same file.
 If that's possible the code above doesn't handle it.

+The code also assumes that if vertex positions have x, y, z they all have x, y, z.
+If there are files out there where some vertex positions have x, y, z, others have only x, y, and still others have x, y, z, r, g, b then we'd have to refractor.

 ### You could put all the data in one buffer